Adding less than 3,000 square feet or a deck to an existing single family residence.

 This permit also includes:

 - Electrical (except temporary power)

 Note: Additions greater than 3,000 gross square feet of new and/or replaced floor area require a single-family combo permit (BS).

-You must apply for this permit online through MyBuildingPermit.
-We will not accept paper applications or plans.
+Apply for this permit online through MyBuildingPermit.

 The documents listed below are the minimum necessary to proceed with the application process.
 If you believe that a required submittal document does not apply to your project, please upload the Document Waiver Form in place of the required document.
 You may also print out a permit document list.

 - Boundary and Topographic Survey